Meet Lindy Mandradjieff

 Education and Instruction

 A dancer as well as a scholar of dance, Lindy graduated with a B.A. in Dance from St. Mary's College in California and obtained a Public and Professional Writing Certificate from the University of Pittsburgh.
-She has nearly 15 years of teaching experience at the community and university level, including at the prestigious Point Park University.
+She has more than 15 years of teaching experience at the community and university level, including at the prestigious Point Park University.
 Ms. Mandradjieff was also the private ballet instructor for the dancers on the Lifetime's hit show, "Dance Moms."
 In addition to teaching, she has the rare privilege to stage works from both the George Balanchine Trust and the Peter Martins Trust.
 Her students have been accepted into the top training programs, universities, and professional companies in the country and internationally.

 Ms. Mandradjieff is married to Matt Fabyanic.
 Together they have three young boys, Mason, Parker and Hudson.
 As a mother herself, one of Lindy’s most important roles is as mentor to a whole new generation of dancers and arts enthusiasts.